KuznetsovX/KuznetsovX_JS_Discord-Bot-DBD/readme.md

   2. Redefine the configuration to match your server’s roles, channels, and preferences.
 Failing to do so may result in errors or unexpected behavior.

-Alternatively you can mimic original server setup, but you still would need to update ID's inside the config files
+Alternatively, you can mimic the original server setup, but you’ll still need to update IDs inside the config files.

 > In short: you can use the bot code, but your server needs a **full configuration setup** to match your own roles and channels.

+### Future Plans

+In the future, a **dynamic configuration system** may be implemented — so you won’t have to go through “rewriting hell” in the config files.
+This would allow the bot to automatically adapt to different servers by dynamically detecting or generating roles, channels, and other settings instead of relying on hardcoded IDs.

 ---